keie/ApiTemporal/README.md

-# ApiTemporal
+# NUTRITION_SERVICE
-API Developed on .Net Core
+API to offer services to the project of the community service